Azure/azure-sdk-for-go/README.md

 A new set of management libraries for Go that follow the [Azure SDK Design Guidelines for Go](https://azure.github.io/azure-sdk/golang_introduction.html) are now available.
 These new libraries provide a number of core capabilities that are shared amongst all Azure SDKs, including the intuitive Azure Identity library, an HTTP Pipeline with custom policies, error-handling, distributed tracing, and much more.
 To get started, please follow the [quickstart guide] here (https://aka.ms/azsdk/go/mgmt).
 To see the benefits of migrating to the new libraries, please visit this migration guideIn addition, a migration guide that shows how to transition from older versions of libraries is located [here](todo-addthislink).
-Those new libraries can be identified by locating them under the [/sdk folder](https://github.com/Azure/azure-sdk-for-go/tree/master/sdk) in the repo.
+Those new libraries can be identified by locating them under the [/sdk folder](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk) in the repo

-You can find the [most up to date list of all of the new packages on our page](https://azure.github.io/azure-sdk/releases/latest/go.html)
+You can find the [most up to date list of all of the new packages on this page](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk) as well as our [official releases page](https://azure.github.io/azure-sdk/releases/latest/go.html)

 ## Previous Releases

-Previous Go SDK packages are located under [/services]((https://github.com/Azure/azure-sdk-for-go/tree/master/services) folder.
+Previous Go SDK packages are located under [/services]((https://github.com/Azure/azure-sdk-for-go/tree/master/services) folder, and you can see the full list [on this page](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/services).
 They might not have the same feature set as the new releases but they do offer wider coverage of services.

 ## Getting Started

 For instructions and documentation on how to use our Azure SDK for Go, we have provided quickstart tutorials for both new and previous releases.

-*
+* [Quickstart tutorial for new releases]
-*
+* [Quickstart tutorial for previous releases]

 ## Other Azure Go Packages